isurfer21/aevz/aevz/docs/README.md

 # aevz
-It is cross-platform substituter tool for search and replace string in given file

-# Introduction

 `aevz` is a command-line tool that allows you to search and replace a string in a given file with another string or the content of another file.
 It is written in C# and runs on .NET Core.